18.6 Interpreting tree ensembles

 Conversely, this probability decreases when the frequency of “edu” or “hp” increases.

-We can also try to capture interaction effects between feature jj and kk by computing:
+We can also try to capture interaction effects between feature and by computing:

 In figure b), we see that the probability of spam increases when the frequency of “!” increases, but much more so when the word “hp” is missing.